210215-USF-NET/WestonDavidson-code/daily-notes/2-18-2021/unitTesting.md

     - act - doing the thing you want to test
     - assert - comparing the actual results to your expected outcome

+# test driven development
+- write unit tests first without writing the methods
+- we will have a calc thats just empty
+- create unit tests without methods first
+- then create methods that pass those tests
+- does tdd help? questions will be asked after activity

 - factory design pattern for menus might be helpful
 - P0 requires 10 unit tests